team-parallax/unowebconv-plugin/README.md

 # Moodle unowebconv plugin

-This Repository contains the code for the unowebconv plugin, an alternative to the unoconv moodle plugin, that uses a webservice for the document conversions.
+This Repository contains the code for the `unowebconv` plugin, an alternative to the unoconv moodle plugin, that uses a webservice for the document conversions.

 ## How to use

 To install this plugin in moodle there are two ways:

-1. Install the plugin from zip (recommended)
+1. Install the plugin from zip (recommended) _Important:_ only create a zip from the unowebconv folder (e.g. `unowebconv.zip`)

 2. Copy the folder `unowebconv` and its contents to `files/converter/` within the moodle installation and run a database upgrade.